-If you prefer to read instead of watching our short video, here is the transcript of the conversation between Mike Gilvar and Pete Adauto:
+If you prefer to read instead of watching our short video, here is the transcript of the conversation on the airstream retrofit progress update between Mike and Pete:

 Mike Gilvar: Thanks to everybody for joining this session of The Bottom Line at TTG.
 I’m here with Pete and he’s gonna give us a progress report on the Airstream.
 Where are we Pete?
 What’s going on?

 Pete Adauto: We got a lot of stuff going on here.
 One of the things that I really wanted to show this time was our windows.
 These are all the windows.
 We’ve actually pulled them out of the Airstream.
 We’ve got them all cleaned up and nice and neat, ready for some touch-ups here and there, and all these windows will be tinted.
 None of it was cracked.
 Everything is completely intact as far as the windows go in this Airstream, which is, you just don’t find that very often.
 All the hardware has actually been taken out and cleaned up and everything, so these have all been cleaned up and nice and ready to go back into the Airstream.
 All the hardware is all kept together in bags, kinda keep everything together so we don’t lose anything.
 So these windows are ready to get tinted and then go back into the Airstream when we get it back out of our metal shop.

 Mike Gilvar: Awesome.
 Tell us about the door.
 I saw the door behind you that I think looks pretty awesome.